wp-plugins/wp-my-admin-bar/readme.txt

 ** NOTE: Disabling this plugin does not remove the options.
 Deleting the plugin, through Wordpress, deletes the options.

 == Changelog ==
+Release
+= 1.0.0 =
+* Restructured the classes, used some old stuff, built some new stuff: In short, made it less stupid.
+* Moved the project to Github: https://github.com/tribalNerd/wp-my-admin-bar

 Alpha Release
 = 0.2.0 =
 * Added delete_site_transient when new Websites are created via the Network Admin.